NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 What to Watch For

-For China's side of the race, Chang'e 7 launching in August 2026 is the most important near-term event — it will characterise the lunar south pole in detail and directly identify the site where China plans to build its base.
+For China's side of the race, Chang'e 7 launching on 24 August 2026 is the most important near-term event — it will characterise the lunar south pole in detail and directly identify the site where China plans to build its base.
 The two programmes are converging on the same patch of lunar real estate, and neither has clear right of way.

 WatchTheStars will be covering every mission and milestone as they happen.
 See the China Moon Program deep-dive and the Moon Race hub page for the full picture of both sides of the race.